 It has all of the best flavors with a slightly sweet and tangy dressing that you will want to eat right off the spoon.
 This salad is great all on it’s own as a main dish for a light lunch or dinner, or as a side with chicken or fish.

-This harvest salad really comes to life because of the maple mustard vinaigrette.
-The vinaigrette has just the right amount of sweet and tang that works perfectly with all of the ingredients in the salad.
-The best part is that this recipe makes extra dressing, which means that you can use it for another salad or even as a marinade for chicken.
+This harvest salad really comes to life when the maple mustard vinaigrette is added to the mix.
+The vinaigrette has just the right amount of sweetness from the maple syrup and tang from apple cider vinegar and mustard.
+The best part is that this recipe makes a little extra dressing, which means that you can use it for another salad or even as a marinade for chicken or pork.

 apple cider vinegar